webplatform/docs/tutorials/learning_what_css_is/index.md

 In Part II of this tutorial you will see examples of these markup languages.

 ''Presenting'' a document to a user means converting it into a form that humans can make use of.
-Browsers, like Firefox, Chrome or Internet Explorer, are designed to present documents visually — for example, on a computer screen, projector or printer.
+Browsers, such as Opera, Firefox, ior Internet Explorer, are designed to present documents visually — for example, on a computer screen, projector or printer.

 CSS is not just for browsers, and not just for visual presentation.
 In formal CSS terminology, the program that presents a document to a user is called a ''user agent'' (UA).
 A browser is just one kind of UA.
 However, in Part I of this tutorial you will only work with CSS in a browser.